helena-project/cppclosures/readme.md

 The biggest use of closures is as parameters to functions as an OnDone callback.
 It would be a pity if this common case had terrible syntax or otherwise required a lot of mental effort.

+# Conclusion

+There appear to be two approaches (or a hybrid as a third).
+One is using lambdas directly.
+These cannot be passed as parameters to functions except as templated arguments, and they cannot be stored in variables except as auto variables.
+They cannot be returned from functions at all.
+This aside, they are fast and minimal.
+The second option is to convert a lambda to a std::function and use that.
+That allows the result to be returned, accepted as a parameter and stored in a variable.

+Example 1 demonstrates a task queue application using pure lambdas.
+Example 2 does the same but using std::function.
+I suspect that the latter will be far more usable.